coderbunker/Shanghai-Linux-Meetup/meetups/170407_virtual-raspberry-pi/info.md

-### Build an Iot App testing infrasturcture with virtual Raspberry Pi's
+### Build an IoT App testing infrasturcture with virtual Raspberry Pi's

 Coderbunker is glad to welcome back Prof. LU for another workshop in our loose Raspberry Pi/IoT series.